andifreed/gradle-checksum/README.md

 for some other hashing algorithm.

 By default, the `outputDir` will be set to `project.buildDir + "checksums"`.

+The crlfFiles is basically the files that can have their line endings switched as they are checked out but that is not a significant change.
+In contrast bat file with just lf will

 The task is incremental at the file level, and will only alter files in the output directory which end with file extensions managed by this task